-- 1. Volunteer ID Badge worn above the waist on a badge clip or reel.
+- 1. Volunteer ID Badge is worn above the waist on a badge clip or reel.
 No Lanyards.
 The Volunteer ID badge is property of HonorHealth and is to be returned to Volunteer Services upon completion, resignation, or leave of absence from your volunteer work. - 2.
 A purple or berry polo is available for all at no cost.
 A purple apron is available for Food Bank Volunteers at no cost.
 A grey jacket top may be purchased in our Gift Shops. - a.
 Your first polo shirt or apron is provided to you at no cost.
 There is a fee for additional uniforms. - b.
 Your volunteer shirt should always be the top layer of clothing.
 Please do not put a sweater, cardigan, or jacket over your uniform.
 If wearing a shirt underneath, it should be a solid color; white or black are strongly preferred. - 3.
 Solid white, khaki, stone, tan, or black colored full-length pants.
-The following pant types are never permitted: denim/jeans, "skinny's," shorts, capris, leggings, yoga pants. - 4.
-Flat, rubber-soled, closed-toe shoes (tennis shoes are great!) with socks. - 5.
-Hair should be clean and neat.
+The following pant types are never permitted: denim/jeans, "skinny's," shorts, capris, leggings, and yoga pants. - 4.
+Flat, rubber-soled, closed-toe shoes (tennis shoes are great!) with socks.

+- 5. Hair should be clean and neat.
 Artificial nails are not permitted in clinical service areas.
 Tattoos and piercings (other than ear piercings) should be covered. - 6.
-Keep jewelry simple and to a minimum as not to be a distraction from your service.
+Keep jewelry simple and to a minimum so as not to be a distraction from your service.
 No long earrings or chains as these may present a safety risk. - 7.
-Perfumes, colognes, scented hand lotions, and other body scents should be kept to a minimum.
+Perfumes, colognes, scented hand lotions, and other body scents should be kept to a minimum. - 8.
+A hospital-issued mask when masking is required by policy.